FreshSupaSulley/Auto-2FA/README.md

 DuOSU is a digital two-factor authenticator that serves an alternative to the mobile app.
 This extension doesn't hack or bypass Duo Mobile's security; it creates a digital device in your browser that's used to approve push requests, just like your phone.

 #### Are extensions safe to be used as 2-factor authenticators?
 Yes.
-Google Chrome and Firefox use a system of "Isolated Worlds" to separate extensions from each other and from web page JavaScript.
+Modern web browsers use a system of "Isolated Worlds" to separate extensions from each other and from web page JavaScript.
 It's ensured by the browser that extensions cannot be accessed in any way by malicious code (you can read more [here](https://developer.chrome.com/docs/extensions/mv3/content_scripts/#isolated_world)).
 The user's login data (the data used to authenticate DuOSU with Duo, created during activation) is also protected by the browser, ensuring the data is kept private.

 #### Can my Duo account be hacked?
 No. DuOSU is protected by the security of your browser and cannot approve any push requests unless you directly tell it to.
 If a hacker was attempting to hijack your account, they would need access to the extension to approve the login.
 This is only possible if they have physical possession of your computer, or they've hacked into your Google account and are syncing the DuOSU data to their computer.
 As long as your Google account has a strong password and your computer isn't stolen, your Duo account is safe.